Nordix/xcluster/doc/netns.md

 management program or that the management program interfere with the `xcluster` setup.

-For this reason `xcluster` should execute in it's own netns.
+If a `netns` is used the networking is done with bridge/tap devices which is *much* faster than user-space networking and closer to the real thing.
+For this reason `xcluster` should execute in it's own netns for more advanced network testing.
 To setup do;

 ```
 sudo setcap cap_net_admin,cap_sys_admin+ep /bin/ip   # (once)
 xc nsadd 1    # Requires "sudo"
+xc nsenter 1
+. ./Envsettings
+. ./Envsettings.k8s
 ```

 <img src="xcluster-netns.svg" alt="Figure of xcluster netns" width="80%" />